Time-dependent rate of multicomponent dark matter: Reproducing the DAMA/LIBRA phase-2 results: Introduction

-The main issue with a DM interpretation of the DAMA modulation is that no other independent experiments have observed any DM signals, whereas compatibility with DAMA would require such signals to have been seen under currently understood particle physics and astrophysics scenarios.
-For example, LUX~\cite{Akerib:2016vxi}, XENON1T~\cite{Aprile:2017iyp} and PandaX~\cite{Cui:2017nnn}) appear to exclude a DM origin of the DAMA observations.
-There is no currently accepted explanation that reconciles DAMA's signal with the absence of results in all other experiments, e.g., see Refs.~\cite{Kopp:2009qt,Savage:2010tg,Schwetz:2011xm}.
-Furthermore, in the last few years halo-independent methods have been designed and applied to DAMA and appear to exclude a DM origin of the results independent of the assumed velocity distribution~\cite{McCabe:2011sr,Frandsen:2011ts,Frandsen:2011gi,HerreroGarcia:2011aa,HerreroGarcia:2012fu,Bozorgnia:2013hsa,Gelmini:2016pei}.
-This has motivated a large experimental effort to try to reproduce the DAMA experiment with NaI crystals in order to independently either confirm it or reject it~\cite{Amare:2014jta,Fushimi:2015sew,Shields:2015wka,Angloher:2016ooq,Thompson:2017yvq}.
-The SABRE experiment~\cite{Shields:2015wka} plans to have a northern and southern hemisphere pair of NaI detectors to search for a seasonal correlation or anti-correlation of any DAMA-like annual modulation signal~\cite{Froborg:2016ova}.
+The main issue with a DM interpretation of the DAMA modulation is that there is currently no accepted explanation that reconciles DAMA's signal with the absence of a positive signal in all other experiments~\cite{Akerib:2016vxi,Aprile:2017iyp,Cui:2017nnn,Savage:2010tg,Schwetz:2011xm}, even independently of the DM velocity distribution~\cite{McCabe:2011sr,Frandsen:2011ts,Frandsen:2011gi,HerreroGarcia:2011aa,HerreroGarcia:2012fu,Bozorgnia:2013hsa,Gelmini:2016pei}.
+This has motivated a large experimental effort to try to reproduce the DAMA experiment with NaI crystals in order to independently either confirm or reject its results ~\cite{Amare:2014jta,Fushimi:2015sew,Shields:2015wka,Angloher:2016ooq,Thompson:2017yvq}.
+The SABRE experiment~\cite{Shields:2015wka} plans to have a northern and southern hemisphere pair of NaI detectors to search for a seasonal correlation or anti-correlation of any DAMA-like modulation signal~\cite{Froborg:2016ova}.
 Interestingly, the COSINUS experiment~\cite{Angloher:2016ooq} aims to also measure the constant rate by developing a cryogenic detector.
-As studied in Ref.~\cite{Kahlhoefer:2018knc}, a null result in the latter experiment may rule out model-independently a DM explanation of DAMA.
+A null result in the latter experiment may rule out a DM explanation of DAMA model-independently~\cite{Kahlhoefer:2018knc}.